Watch Paramore bring disabled fan on stage to perform 'Misery Business'

 “I feel kinda bad for screaming while security was carrying me but I couldn’t help it […] seeing my friends screaming for me in this video makes me cry every time.”

-Later, Smith posted a photo of herself and Williams onstage.
+Later, Smith posted a photo of herself and Williams on stage together.
 “Truly the best night of my entire life!!!!” she wrote.
 Check out a selection of images and fan-shot footage below.

-In a subsequent Instagram post Smith explained that she’s been a fan of Paramore – describing them as “the love of my life” – since she was “at least 11 years old” and first saw them perform live aged 13.
+In a separate Instagram post, Smith explained that she’s been a fan of Paramore – describing them as “the love of my life” – since she was “at least 11 years old”.
+She first saw them perform live at the age of 13.

 “The band that has been with me through everything?!?!
-I never thought that I would actually get chosen for ‘Misery Business’,” she continued.
+I never thought that I would actually get chosen for ‘Misery Business’,” Smith continued.
 “If I knew this was gonna happen, I would have written them a letter to give to them.

 “The letter would have said something along the lines of ‘Thank you for sharing your art and your heart with the world’ […] It is your willingness to be open about your imperfections and vulnerabilities that makes us fans feel seen.
 That is what is so special about Paramore.
-Your honesty about your struggles–with mental health, with heartbreaks, with identity, with society, ect.–makes us feel understood.”
+Your honesty about your struggles – with mental health, with heartbreaks, with identity, with society, ect – makes us feel understood.”

-Paramore brought the previously axed ‘Misery Business’ back to the setlist at the first concert of their current tour last month.
+Paramore brought the previously axed ‘Misery Business’ back to the setlist last month at the first concert of their current tour.

 In 2018, singer Williams publicly announced that the controversial track had been pulled from her band’s live shows amid ongoing debate whether its message was “anti-feminist”.